dashifen/wp-handler/README.md

 Simply put, having an object with only public methods helps avoid naming collisions, but does keep other parts of a plugin, theme, or the WordPress ecosystem from calling one of those methods inappropriately.
 The AbstractHandler object makes sure that your protected methods can only be called on the action/filter hook for which they're intended at the priority level that you provide.
 Any other attempt to use them will either cause a PHP error (because the methods are protected) or throw a `HandlerException`.

-## Additional Objects

-There are some additional helper objects in the `Pages` folder and a few traits in the one named `Traits`.
-These are here because they're frequently utilized by handlers to display template files.
-Conceivably, they could be in their own repo, but since these objects are so often used together, we might decided to let them live in the same one for now.

 ## Provenance
 I wrote this object to use at work with [Engage](https://enga.ge) in Alexandria, VA.
 They've given me permission to make a copy of it and alter it for my own purposes, which is this repo.
 Their copy, which is the initial commit into this repo, is their own and I think neither of us guarantee that, after some time passes, that they'll be interchangeable.